Regis Rangers

 The Regis Rangers are the athletic teams that represent Regis University, located in Denver, Colorado, in NCAA Division II intercollegiate sports.
-The Rangers compete as members of the Rocky Mountain Athletic Conference for all 12 varsity sports.
+The Rangers compete as members of the Rocky Mountain Athletic Conference for all 13 varsity sports.

 Athletic director

+In January 2023 Tommy Gilhooly was announced as athletic director.
+He assumed the role from interim athletic director, Kate Whalen, who helped guide the Rangers into a smooth transition.

+David Spafford was the interim athletic director in 2016 and took over the role permanently for seven years from 2016-2022.

 Ann Martin was promoted to the position of athletic director in 2010, succeeding Barb Schroeder who retired after being director for nearly fifteen years.